-Section 4(2) means that strata titles and survey-strata titles are deemed to be conventional titles for the purposes of registration of transfers or mortgages; in other words, the transfer or mortgage of strata titles is intended to be the same as, and equally as easy as, the transfer or the mortgage of a conventional lot.
-I will reiterate the point because it is important.
-Ownership of a lot in a strata scheme is different from ownership of a lot in a conventional title, because of the additional rights and obligations that are placed on the lot proprietors as a result of the Strata Titles Act.
-However, in respect of the title there should be no difference, because section 4(2) of the Strata Titles Act deems strata titles to be the same as conventional titles for the purposes of devolution, transfer, lease or mortgage.
+Section 4(2) means that strata titles and survey-strata titles are deemed to be conventional titles for the purposes of registration or transfers of mortgages; in other words, the transfer or mortgage of strata titles is intended to be the same as, and equally as easy as, the transfer or the mortgage of a conventional lot.

+Ownership of a lot in a strata scheme is different from ownership of a lot in a conventional title, because of the additional rights and obligations that are placed on the lot proprietors as a result of the Act.
+However, in respect of the title there should be no difference, because section 4(2) of the Act deems strata titles to be the same as conventional titles for the purposes of devolution, transfer, lease or mortgage.